 Most models currently only consider a single mode.
 In this context a mode indicates a type of vehicle, such as a car, truck, HGV, bus, tram, train, etc. Mobility is more than just car movements and therefore an increasing trend shows a movement towards so-called multiclass and multi-modal models which consider multiple modes of transport.
 It makes sense that if the population have the ability to consider different forms of transport for a trip, that these should be simultaneously considered.
 Difficulties in multi-modal modelling often stem from a necessity to use different propagation models, a lack of information on the behavioural changes and ability to switch between modes, and the interaction between the modes in the model.
 However increased urbanisation and mobility in cities demands that all modes be considered as feasible intermodal possibility of travel, especially in urban areas.
-Examples of current multiclass and multimodal models are AIMSUN, VISSIM and Paramics.
-These are expected to be further developed and other new multimodal models are expected to be developed and applied to a greater extent in the future.
+Examples of current multiclass and multimodal models are strategic models and microscopic models such as AIMSUN, VISSIM and Paramics.
+Especially for the dynamic macroscopic models there are possibilities to further develop or introduce new multimodal models, which can be applied to a greater extent in the future.